Hongkong and Shanghai Hotels

-The Hongkong and Shanghai Hotels, Limited (HSH) is the holding company of a hotel group.
+Hongkong and Shanghai Hotels Limited (HSH) is the holding company of a hotel group.
 It is engaged in the ownership, development and management of The Peninsula Hotels; commercial and residential properties in Asia, the United States and Europe; and the provision of tourism and leisure, club management and other services.
-Sir Michael Kadoorie owns 47% of the shares of HSH.
+Michael Kadoorie owns 47% of the shares of HSH.

-The Peninsula Hotels

-The Peninsula Hotels portfolio comprises The Peninsula Hong Kong, The Peninsula Shanghai, The Peninsula Beijing, The Peninsula Tokyo, The Peninsula New York, The Peninsula Chicago, The Peninsula Beverly Hills, The Peninsula Bangkok, The Peninsula Manila and The Peninsula Paris.
-Projects under development include The Peninsula London and The Peninsula Istanbul.

-Property portfolio

-The property portfolio of the group includes The Repulse Bay Complex, The Peak Tower, The Peak Tram and St. John's Building in Hong Kong; The Landmark in Ho Chi Minh City, Vietnam; and 21 avenue Kléber in Paris, France.

-The major shareholders in HSH are members of the Kadoorie family.

 History

 The company was incorporated in 1866 as The Hongkong Hotel Company Limited, owner of the Hong Kong Hotel (opened in 1868).
-The company owned by the Jewish Kadoorie family in the 1890s, it merged with the Shanghai Hotel in 1922 and used the current name of Hong Kong and Shanghai Hotel in the following year.
+The company owned by the Kadoorie family in the 1890s, it merged with the Shanghai Hotel in 1922 and used the current name of Hong Kong and Shanghai Hotel in the following year.

 It was one of the first companies in Hong Kong to be listed on the Stock Exchange of Hong Kong.
 In 2007, the Hong Kong Heritage Project was set up to archive historical materials from HSH, CLP Holdings and the Kadoorie family.
 The publicly accessible archive provides audio, visual and documentary evidence of HSH's activities through the 19th and 20th centuries.